 Additionally, AR is being widely adopted for education and training purposes for medical personnel.
 Since AR-based learning modules provide anatomical visualization and simulation, it gives the medical personnel a complete learning experience.

 Apart from training, VR technologies are used in telemedicine to improve communication between patients and doctors by providing a more immersive experience.
-An advanced VR-powered interface enhances user experience and allows exchanging medical data more accurately.
+An advanced VR-powered interface enhances the user experience and allows exchanging medical data more accurately.